thomas051083/psd-psw/_pswlf-2020/0a-occ.md

 third_nav_title: All Workouts
 ---
 ### <font color="orangered"><b>Our Core Competencies in Action</b></font>
 Choose from virtual sessions hosted by different agencies and/or bite-sized LEARN modules curated for this Learning Festival.
-At the virtual sessions, you will hear about the work of other agencies and how they have exemplified Our Core Competencies (OCC).
-If you are keen to develop your core competency, select from the list of LEARN modules specially curated for this purpose.
+At the virtual sessions, you will hear about the good work of other agencies and they have demonstrated Our Core Competencies (OCC).
+But don't let the learning stop there.
+Select from the list of LEARN modules specially curated to help you develop your core competencies.

 ![OCC Running Man](/images/occrunningman.png)
-<b>More about OCC:</b> Our Core Competencies (OCC) define the critical behaviours expected of all officers across the Public Service, from support officers to leaders.
-Watch this video to find out more about OCC.
+<b>About OCC:</b> Our Core Competencies (OCC) define the critical behaviours expected of all officers across the Public Service, from support officers to leaders.
+Watch this video (link) to find out more about the OCC.

 <br>
 <font color="orange"><b>Don't have a LEARN account?</b></font>